Chime-git/Code_Demo/README.md

 This task demonstrates how to identify if a player wins when given 12 cards in a poker game.
 The main class for this task is `com.example.demo.pokerGame.WinningAlgorithm`, in which using _**recursive algorithm**_ to do this task.

-Running _`com.example.demo.pokerGame.WinningAlgorithmTest.java`_ to demonstrate several  scenarios.
+With Junit5, Running _`com.example.demo.pokerGame.WinningAlgorithmTest.java`_ to demonstrate several  scenarios.

 # Credits
 This project was developed by _Zhuan Wang(Chime)_.